Getting information about a VM

 List of returned elements

-List of elements that are available for this request.
+List of elements available for this request.

 Note